-Medicare covers some, but not all, types of weight loss surgery if a person meets several conditions.
+Medicare covers some, but not all, types of weight loss surgery if a person meets the criteria.

-In order for Medicare to cover weight loss surgery, the person must have a body mass index (BMI) associated with a significant degree of obesity.
+Medicare will only cover weight loss surgery if the person has a body mass index (BMI) associated with a significant degree of obesity.
 In addition, they must have a history of unsuccessful obesity treatment, as well as at least one illness relating to the condition.

-The coverage is not 100%.
-An individual must pay deductibles, coinsurance, and copayments.
-Total costs depend on several factors.
+The coverage is not 100%, and an individual must pay deductibles, coinsurance, and copayments.
+The total costs will depend on several factors.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:

 - Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.

 - Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
 For Medicare Part B, this comes to 20%.

 - Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

 Below, we discuss weight loss surgery, also known as bariatric surgery, and then look at Medicare’s eligibility requirements.
 We also explain the types of procedures that Medicare covers, the costs involved, and the risks of the surgery.